Kritner/testing-history-removal/README.md

 # Testing History Removal

-This change is being done in commit 1
+This change is being done in original commit 1 with a mod in original commit 2

+this change is in original commit 2